-Participant or Participant’s counterparty must transmit all data required to be reported under CFTC Regulation Part 45 for any Block Trades to the SEF as soon as technologically practicable after Execution.
+The SEF will use the facilities, methods, or data standards of the Swap Data Repository to which it reports all Swap data.

+The SEF will report all data fields and Swap creation data to the Swap Data Repository as soon as technologically practicable after execution of the Swap Transaction, including all confirmation data and all PET data, as defined in CFTC Regulation § 45.1.

+The SEF will transmit to both counterparties to the Swap, and to the derivatives clearing organization, if any, that will clear the Swap both:

+the identity of the Swap Data Repository to which required Swap creation data is reported by the SEF; and

+the USI for the Swap created pursuant to CFTC Regulation § 45.5.

 If both counterparties are Swap Dealers, or both counterparties are Major Swap Participants, or both counterparties are neither Swap Dealers nor Major Swap Participants that are financial entities as defined in CEA section 2(h)(7)(C), or both counterparties are neither Swap Dealers nor Major Swap Participants and neither counterparty is a financial entity as defined in CEA section 2(h)(7)(C), then the seller of risk in the currency which is first, when sorted alphabetically by ISO code, would bear responsibility to report the trade.
 For additional information, please see the ISDA Reporting Counterparty Rules, attached hereto as Rulebook Appendix A.

+(i) The SEF will use the information obtained pursuant to CFTC Regulation § 45.8(h)(1) to identify the counterparty that is the Reporting Entity pursuant to the CEA and CFTC Regulation § 45.8, whenever possible.

 For Transactions executed on the Trading System or pursuant to the SEF Rules, including Block Trades, the SEF will report the Primary Economic Terms and Confirmation Data to a Swap Data Repository.
 The SEF may enter into contractual relationships with third party service providers to transmit the Primary Economic Terms and Confirmation Data to such Swap Data Repository.

-The SEF will generate and assign a USI for each swap executed on or pursuant to the rules of the SEF at, or as soon as technologically practicable following, the time of execution of the swap, and prior to the reporting of required swap creation data.
+The SEF will generate and assign a USI for each Swap executed on or pursuant to the rules of the SEF at, or as soon as technologically practicable following, the time of execution of the Swap, and prior to the reporting of required Swap creation data.

 The SEF will include in a single data field: